softdevunesa/.github/profile/README.md

 ## Hi there 👋

-We are Software Developer Lab at Informatics Departement, State University of Surabaya <br>
+We are Software Engineering Lab at Informatics Departement, State University of Surabaya <br>

 ## Visit us 🏢